Learn to Sail

 Our Learn to Sail courses include the following:

-Discover Sailing Program Course Sessions Sunday Hours Boat class
+Discover Sailing Program Course Age Group Sunday Hours Sessions Boat class

 Start Sailing

-We also offer Start Sailing course in single-handed LASER dinghies.
-These boats are more technical and generally best suited to sailors weighing over 50kg.
+The Club also has a fleet of the single-handed LASER dinghies.
+These boats may be offered to sailors with sufficient technical ability and are generally best suited to sailors weighing over 50kg.

 • Green Fleet: Focuses on building control, confidence, and safe sailing in a fun, non-competitive environment.